-- Applications for a place after the start of the school year or for any other year group are processed by Cornwall Local Authority, which acts on the behalf of the academy.
-The LA will contact the academy to check if places are available in the relevant year groups.
-Parents should apply online at www.cornwall.gov.uk/admissions or directly to the applicant's home local authority. - 6.2 Offer of a place letters will be issued by the coordinating LA giving a start date and a period by which the place must be taken up.
-If a place at St Stephens Community Academy is offered, parents are asked to contact the academy so that the relevant paperwork may be completed, and a visit to the new class and start date can be arranged. - 6.3 Parents wishing to visit St Stephens prior to applying are encouraged to do so.
+Applications for a place after the start of the school year or for any other year group are processed by Cornwall Local Authority, which acts on the behalf of the academy.
+The LA will contact the

-- 6.4 Parents wishing to apply for a place within the Area Resource Base (ARB) for children with severe and profound learning difficulties need to follow the guidance found in the ARB Prospectus on the academy website as the admission processes are not the same as admission to mainstream classes. - 6.5 The address of the LA Admissions team is - School Admissions Team, New County Hall, Treyew Road, Truro, TR1 3AY
+- academy to check if places are available in the relevant year groups.
+Parents should apply online at www.cornwall.gov.uk/admissions or directly to the applicant's home local authority. submit a Cornwall Application Form available from the academy office or from the LA Admissions Team. - 6.2 Offer of a place letters will be issued by the coordinating LA giving a start date and a period by which the place must be taken up.
+If a place at St Stephens Community Academy is offered, parents are asked to contact the academy so that the relevant paperwork may be completed, and a visit to the new class and start date can be arranged. - 6.3 Parents wishing to visit St Stephens prior to applying are encouraged to do so. - 6.4 Parents wishing to apply for a place within the Area Resource Base (ARB) for children with severe and profound learning difficulties need to follow the guidance found in the ARB Prospectus on the academy website as the admission processes are not the same as admission to mainstream classes. - 6.5 The address of the LA Admissions team is - School Admissions Team, New County Hall, Treyew Road, Truro, TR1 3AY